khoanguyen2411/skoda_sqk_sales_analysic-2023/README.md

 ## 📌 How to Use
 1. Run SQL scripts in order (core_queries → advanced_analytics).
-2. Open Power BI file to interact with the dashboard.
+2. Open the Power BI file to interact with the dashboard.
-3. Modify or expand data model if you'd like to test more filters.
+3. Modify or expand the data model if you'd like to test more filters.

 ## 💼 Why This Project?
-This project simulates a real business case for a car brand in Finland.
-It demonstrates core skills required for a Data Analyst:
+This project was developed during my tenure at Škoda, a leading European automotive brand.
+The data has been carefully altered from the original to ensure compliance with company policies and confidentiality agreements.
+Nonetheless, the project effectively demonstrates core competencies in Data Analysis.
 - Database querying
 - Business understanding
 - KPI tracking